Coton de Tulear vs Collie: Complete Comparison (2026)

 Health and Lifespan Comparison

 Coton de Tulear has a typical lifespan of 15-19 years, while Collie lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Coton de Tulear is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Collie faces its own health challenges including Genetic Conditions, Other Eye Conditions, Other Health Concerns.
+Coton de Tulear is predisposed to joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
+Collie faces its own health challenges including Genetic Conditions, Other Eye Conditions, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases.
 Coton de Tulear has 2 documented predispositions compared to 3 for Collie, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health